Hossam52/Nerd-Flutter-Task/README.md

 ## Features

 - **Login Screen**: Users can log in with hardcoded credentials.
-The screen provides feedback for both valid and invalid credentials.
+The screen provides feedback for both valid and invalid credentials and provides remember me feature.
 - **Home Screen**:
   - Displays all recipes and favorites.
   - Users can refresh recipes manually.